 “We have to help our people.
 And I’m proud to help the people of District 53 by finding the state funding and being a voice for our entire community in the state House.”

 Willie represents you.
 He’s listened to you and seen how budget cuts impact our kids, our neighborhoods, and our future.
 That's why he's fought for our schools, health care, and economic investment for our district.

 Willie has seen firsthand how education transforms lives and the difference that educational funding makes in the classroom.
 During his 13 years in the New Mexico education system, Willie has taught students who don’t have the supplies they need.
 He’s taught in hot classrooms where temperatures are consistently 87 degrees because the school can’t afford proper air conditioning.

-Willie will vote to increase the education budget.
+That's why Willie was proud to support a much-needed increase in the education budget and funding for early childhood education.
 Willie’s opponent voted for $2.9 million cuts in education.
-Willie will push for more education funding at the state level, so that education has its own budget, separate from other budgets, to benefit kids from age 2 through college.
+Willie will keep pushing to improve our schools for kids from age 2 through college.

 Willie believes in building better roads to connect the community and expanding waste treatment services.
 Chaparral’s location between two corridors of I-10 and I-25 would make it a great place for manufacturing.
 “Those are the two major corridors of the country, as well as our close proximity to Mexico.
 We have trading capabilities, but we have to have the infrastructure.”

 Willie is focused on allocating state infrastructure funding where it is needed.
 Our district has a great need for infrastructure improvements and Willie is committed to working with our community and the state to improve water and waste systems, fix roads, and build the public spaces that will help our families and seniors like a public library and parks.